Bartlesville Radio » News » Bartlesville Woman Injured in a Collision Trying to Avoid Hitting a Deer

 OHP reports the accident happened at about 1:30am Wednesday approximately a tenth of a mile west of County Road 3001 approximately 4 miles north and 3 miles west of Bartlesville in Osage County.

 A 2013 Chevy Sonic driven by Erin R. Smith,23, of Bartlesville, was driving westbound on Hudson Lake Road.
-Vehicle-1 swerved to miss a deer in the roadway.
+She swerved to miss a deer in the roadway.
 Her vehicle departed the roadway to the left, struck a ditch and rolled half over coming to a rest on its top.

 Smith was transported by Bartlesville EMS to Jane Phillips Hospital in Bartlesville, OK.
 Admitted in good condition with trunk internal and head injuries.